pages-themes/midnight/HTB/Horizontall.md

 [+] Your new credentials are: admin:SuperStrongPassword1
 [+] Your authenticated JSON Web Token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MywiaXNBZG1pbiI6dHJ1ZSwiaWF0IjoxNjMwNzM2MzQwLCJleHAiOjE2MzMzMjgzNDB9.UiR8OMmTl31-u8kBO-MXWtzZulZA8bczLNEW9Q69TGs
 ```
 So now I can login to the site, I have a JSON Token, and I have a web shell.
 Normally I would see what I could enumerate from the site but I found another some <a href="https://github.com/dasithsv/CVE-2019-19609"> Github code </a> that utilizes my jwt to gain a reverse shell.
-The codes as:
+The codes reads as:
 ```markdown
 #!/bin/python